EvanRunnerGames/Prodigy_cal/README.md

 Installation:
-Just dowload the main.exe file and double click it then your in the calculator it will open in a terminal/command line window
+Just dowload the main.exe file and double click it then your in the calculator it will open in a terminal/command line window If it did not let you dowload then go to dowloads ----> KEEP ----> MORE -----> KEEP FILE